lokicat/youtube-soundcloud-wattpad-combined/README.md

-# youtube-soundcloud-wattpad-combined
+# Universal Client
-basically just a client to access stuff
+> Just a client for
+> any platform at all